quicbit-js/qb-standard/recommended-style.md

   ```

   **Why?**
-  While 2 spaces might work well for many developers, it can be a harder on the eyes for some.
+  While 2 spaces might work for many developers, it can be a harder on the eyes for some.
   4 spaces is a fair balance between Linux kernel's 8 spaces requirement and js standard's 2 spaces.
   Again... as a recommended rule, it can be broken if the author feels a
   particular indentation helps for a particular set of files.

   Wouldn't tabs solve this problem?
-Well, sure, but having 2 types of whitespace
+Well, yes, but having two types of whitespace
-  can create unwanted surprises.
+  creates unwanted surprises.
   The benefit of being able to change indentation
   per one's preference isn't worth the hassle that can come
   from different users seeing different alignment, nice though that ability is!

-* **Use pascalCase for instance functions and underscore_case for pure functions.**
+* **Use pascalCase for object functions and underscore_words for stand-alone functions.**

-  Only use pascalCaseForFunctionsOnObjects that access the 'this'
+  Use pascalCaseForObjectFunctions that access the 'this'
-  parameter and use_underscore_for_other_functions.
-This helps
+  parameter and use_underscore_words for other functions.
-  distinguish between pure functions and object method-like functions.
-  It also allows decent portability of functions into other languages like
-  C and python.
-A good strategy for testing and portability is to place
-  most of the work and
-  complexity in_pure_functions and write thin object APIs that
-  use them.

   ```js
   class Dog {